CharlesDupret/AlpageSentinelles/data/README.md

 # Data

-***

 ## What is it?

 The **Data** folder contain the data witch used in this project.
 Some data are imported in GitHub like datasets.
 Other are just local.

-By default, all scripts will save datas with the following `Data organisation`.
+By default, all scripts will save datas with the following **data organisation**.
 But you can also specify where you want saved outs.